 Margherita Melillo is an associate with the Health and Human Rights Initiative at the O’Neill Institute, where she focuses on tobacco control and diet-related policies for the prevention of noncommunicable diseases.

-Melillo has presented her research at a number of international conferences, and published in peer-reviewed journals.
-She has taught international trade law at the University of Passau and guest lectured at the University of Liverpool and at the Scuola Superiore Sant’Anna.
+Melillo has presented her research at a number of international conferences, published in peer-reviewed journals, and taught at several universities to different audiences (undergraduates, graduates, professionals).
 She speaks Italian, English, French, Spanish, and has a basic knowledge of German.